Martyrdom in Palestinian society: 2000s to present

 During the Second Intifada (2000–2005), self-sacrifice became even more deeply rooted in Palestinian society.
 Nationalistic factions aligned with the Palestinian National Authority also embraced it as a political tool to influence public opinion.
 Perpetrators of suicide bombings were glorified as heroes.
 These actions of self-sacrifice were perceived as a method to reclaim lost dignity, both on a national and familial level.
 Families of the martyrs gained social standing and material support.
 During the second intifada, martyrdom evolved beyond its religious connotations, becoming an ideal for secular nationalists' resistance identity.

 Palestinian officials have emphasized the role of sacrifice and martyrdom as a means of gaining international attention and achieving political goals.
-Hassan Al-Kashef, Director-General of the PA Information Ministry, once stated that "The only way to impose our conditions is inevitably through our blood.
+Hassan Al-Kashef, Director-General of the Palestinian Information Ministry, once stated that "The only way to impose our conditions is inevitably through our blood.
 Had it not been for this blood, the world would have never been interested in us ... the power of the Intifada is our only weapon".